Story Skeleton—Pride & Prejudice

 The only person who doesn’t get what they deserve is poor Mary, who really would have been the perfect partner for Mr. Collins.

 Jane Austen’s experimentation with free indirect discourse was something new in the literary world.
 Free indirect discourse is basically a mash-up of the objectivity of omniscient narration with the intimacy of deep third.
 It means taking away the filtering phrases (she thought) and allowing a character’s thoughts to simply exist on the page.
-The resulting prose flows more smoothly and allows the reader a more direct experience of the characters.
+The resulting prose flows more smoothly and affords the reader a more direct experience of the characters.

-It’s important to differentiate this from head-hopping, which involves quick (and confusing) shifts in POV.
+It’s important to differentiate this from head hopping, which involves quick (and confusing) shifts in POV.
 In free indirect discourse, the characters’ perspectives are filtered through the narrator’s voice.
 It allows for a more immersive experience than the omniscient narration that was typical of the time.

-In terms of genre, Austen certainly wasn’t the first author to think about writing a story in which romance figures prominently as a literary theme.
+Jane Austen certainly wasn’t the first author to think about writing a story in which romance figures prominently as a literary theme.
 Before her there was Romeo and Juliet, Cinderella, and all those troubadours with their love poems.
 But Pride and Prejudice is foundational to the development of the romance genre in the way it establishes some important elements that have become so popular they are now considered tropes: the meet-cute moment, the enemies-to-lovers transformation, the opposites-attract idea, and of course, the happily-ever-after ending.
 Romance is not relegated to a subplot; it is the plot.

-Pride and Prejudice also distinguishes itself for its frank look at women’s financial and societal circumstances in nineteenth century England.
+Pride and Prejudice also distinguishes itself for its frank look at women’s financial and societal circumstances in nineteenth-century England.
 It offers commentary on class differences, the ridiculous expectations and behaviors of the very wealthy, and the unfair inheritance laws.
+It’s a novel that stands up to repeated reading and never ceases to be both relevant and entertaining, proving that simple domestic stories are as engaging and valuable as sweeping epics.

 In Pride and Prejudice, Austen gives us nuanced characters, witty dialogue, unexpected plot twists, and characters who transform in important ways.
 The narrative structure provides readers with a dynamic and satisfying romance in the relationship between Darcy and Elizabeth.
-It’s a novel that stands up to repeated reading and never ceases to be both relevant and entertaining, proving that simple domestic stories are as engaging and valuable as sweeping epics.
+Both protagonists get clearly defined arcs, and Austen creates a satisfying balance in the mirroring of three trials apiece.

 Michelle Barker, senior editor and award-winning novelist

 Michelle Barker is an award-winning author and poet.
-Her most recent publication, co-authored with David Brown, is Immersion and Emotion: The Two Pillars of Storytelling.
+She is the co-author of two craft books: Immersion and Emotion: The Two Pillars of Storytelling and Story Skeleton: The Classics.
 Her fiction, non-fiction, and poetry have appeared in literary reviews worldwide.
 She has published three YA novels (one fantasy and two historical fiction), a historical picture book, and a chapbook of poetry.
 Michelle holds a BA in English literature (UBC) and an MFA in creative writing (UBC).
 Many of the writers she’s worked with have gone on to win publishing contracts and honours for their work.
 Michelle lives and writes in Vancouver, Canada.

 About the Darling Axe